Airboat: Safety

-As with any vehicle, the safety of an airboat is dependent on the training and skill of its operator and the use of safety features like seat belts and flotation devices/life jackets.
-Airboats should only be piloted by trained and qualified operators, and knowledge of operational safety is essential when operating an airboat.
+Airboats are equipped with such safety features as seatbelts and flotation devices/life jackets.

 Over 75 airboat accidents happened in Florida between 2014 and 2017, resulting in seven deaths and 102 severe injuries.
-Most (five of seven) deaths were drownings, and 90 percent of accident victims were not wearing life jackets, even though only 30 percent knew how to swim.
-Not wearing a seat belt is another major predictor of injury in an accident: 40 percent of injured victims and the only two non-drowning fatalities were flung from their seats in the crashes.
-The most common injuries suffered in airboat accidents are severe cuts, bruises, and broken limbs.
-Other severe injuries are not uncommon: 10 percent of injured people suffered neck and back injuries requiring surgery and long-term pain medication and another 10 percent suffered traumatic head and brain injuries.
+Five of these deaths were drownings, and 90 percent of accident victims were not wearing life jackets, even though only 30 percent knew how to swim.
+Forty percent of injured victims and the only two non-drowning fatalities were flung from their seats in the crashes.

-Most airboat accidents—64%—are the fault of the operator, according to a 2017 analysis by the Miami New Times, almost always due to one of three factors:
+According to a 2017 analysis by the Miami New Times, 64% of airboat accidents occurred due to operator error, attributable to one of three factors: